bluedream1121/bluedream1121.github.io/index.md

 ---

 I am a graduate student in a Ph.D. program in the Computer Science Engineering department (CSE) at [POSTECH](https://www.postech.ac.kr/), South Korea.
 My primary research interest is in learning visual correspondence and its applications.
-I am also interested in equivariant representation learning and burst image enhancement/restoration.
+I am also interested in equivariant representation learning for invariant feature extraction.
 I am a member of the [computer vision lab.](https://cvlab.postech.ac.kr/lab/) in POSTECH, under supervision of Professor [Minsu Cho](http://cvlab.postech.ac.kr/~mcho/).